London guild conflicts: Guilds and factions

 In this period these rivalries were intensified by plague outbreaks with concomitant depopulation, a shortage of bullion and ready cash, combined with a high level of immigration and an as-yet undeveloped sense of community solidarity.
 Internal tension was exacerbated by weak central government, owing to Edward III's last years being characterised by illness and popular discontent, and his successor, Richard, being a minor, with rival factions vying to present themselves as defenders of the king’s interests.
-This was exarcebated by heavy taxation, French threats to foreign trade and royal interference in civic affairs.
+This was exacerbated by heavy taxation, French threats to foreign trade and royal interference in civic affairs.

 These issues were to influence city politics until Richard lost his throne in 1399.

 Administrative structure

 London was governed and administered by men from its merchant class, who were organised by their trades into different guilds (or misteries).
 These men formed London's political upper class.
-They filled the offices of alderman, sheriff, and Mayor, and governed through the Common Council.
+They filled the offices of alderman, sheriff and Mayor.
+They governed through the Common Council.
 The council was omnicompetent, and dealt with the city's complex and often delicate relations with the King and royal government.

 History

 Good Parliament

 In 1372 the English suffered a naval defeat at La Rochelle which wool merchants feared left English wool exports undefended.
 In 1372 two large substantial wool merchants Nicholas Brembre and John Philipot were simultaneously elected as the Sheriffs of the City of London and Aldermen.
 This may have been the result of a deal with John Northampton's faction.

 Richard Lyons dominated City politics in the mid 1370s and together with Adam Bury and John Pecche he had a monopoly on the sale of sweet wine in the city.
-This was lost at the Good Parliament of 1376 which in a generally anti-Gaunt mood saw the three impeached for corruption.
+This was lost at the Good Parliament of 1376 which in a generally anti-Gaunt mood saw the three impeached for corruption, an impeachment which weakened the power of Aldermen in London compared to the Common Council provoking a constitutional crisis in London.
 This loss of favour was partially reversed when they were pardoned by the Crown in March 1377 after Gaunt gained power after the death of his brother the Black Prince who had been the moving force behind the reforms of the Good Parliament.
-The Good Parliament was seen as provoking a constitutional crisis in London.

-In 1376 the election of the Common Council was changed from being ward based to being based on the guilds gave the Common Council greater share in City government, limited Aldermen to annual terms and prohibited them from standing for election the year after holding office which was supported by the lesser trades grouped around John of Northampton.
+In August 1376 the election of the Common Council was changed from being ward based to being based on the guilds gave the Common Council greater share in City government and prohibited Aldermen from standing for election the year after holding office which was supported by the lesser trades grouped around John of Northampton.